sdhealthconnect/leap-cds/README.md

 # LEAP-CDS
-LEAP Consent Decision Service is a service that enables clients to query patient consent policies applicable to a particular workflow or exchange context and determine whether the action in question is authorized by the patient consent.
+LEAP Consent Decision Service (LEAP-CDS) enables clients to query about the patient consents applicable to a particular workflow or exchange context.
+The client provides information about the context of the workflow and the LEAP-CDS responds whether the activity in question is authorized by the patient consent and whether any obligations must be enforced.
+Patient consents are assumed to be stored in FHIR servers known as Consent Stores which must be introduced to the LEAP-CDS as part of the service configuration.
+For more details on the general architecture of LEAP-CDS, see [here](https://sdhealthconnect.github.io/leap/blog/2020/04/29/architecture.html).

 # API
-LEAP CDS provides two API endpoints interfacing to this service:
+LEAP-CDS provides two API endpoints interfacing to this service:

 - The CDS Hook interface is based on the specifications for [Clinical Decision Support (CDS) Hooks](https://cds-hooks.org/).
 - The XACML interface is based on the [JSON Profile of XACML](https://docs.oasis-open.org/xacml/xacml-json-http/v1.1/os/xacml-json-http-v1.1-os.html#_Toc5116223).